PA0LUX/Yaesu-FT-991-a-External-meters-and-tune-button/README.md

 For details see the .docx

 Probably this will also work for a FTdx-10, but I could not test that.
-The display should work but I cannot check is the scaling is correct.
+The display should work but I cannot check if the scaling is correct.
 This is a design of an Arduino (Nano) with a 2.8“ TFT with ILI9341 chip acting as a simultaneous (bargraph-)display of all 7 meters available in the FT-991(a).
 Also, a 3.2 “TFT with the same resolution (240 x 320) and ILI9341 chip will work fine.
 Touch is not used.

 It reads all meter settings from the radio via CAT, through the Rs232 connector.